Metaprogramming

 Both the parameter Rest... r as well as the use of the parameter r... expand, with r replaced by a unique identifier in each instantiation of the pattern.

-The full template definition is as follows:
+The full definition of the template specialization is as follows:

 template <class First, class...
 Rest>

-struct tuple {
+struct tuple<First, Rest...> {

 static const int size = 1 + sizeof...(Rest);